metakermit/an-epic-adventure-through-python/an-epic-adventure-through-python.md

  > The land is in dire peril.
 The land is in dire peril.
 The land is in dire peril.
 The land is in dire peril.
 The land is in dire peril.

-That saved X some writing, hasn't it?
+That saved X some writing, didn't it?

 -------------------------------------------------------------------------------